wade-cheng/compile-typst-site/docs/reference/index.md

 The directory `.` (one that contains a `compile-typst-site.toml` file) is known as the "project root."

 When you do so, it looks at every file in `src`.
-For each such file, one of the following happens:
+For each such file, one of the following happens, checked in the following order:

+- Files matching those in the `passthrough_copy` array in `compile-typst-site.toml` are copied over.
+Matching can use globs.
+Files are rooted in the content `src` directory, not the project root.
 - Typst files are compiled by calling your local Typst CLI; we expect one to be installed.
-- Files matching those in the `passthrough_copy` array in `compile-typst-site.toml` are copied over.
-Matching can use globs, processed with the `globset` crate.
-This is probably unidiomatic to file paths (`*` matches recursively instead of just the first layer).
 - Other files are ignored.

 If file watching is turned on, changes in `src` will only recompile that file.
 Changes in `templates` will recompile the entire project (all of `src`).
 We aren't smart enough to detect exactly which dependents to recompile.